Kehvarl/roguelike-tutorial-cl/docs/part-5.md

           (if (< (random 100) 80)
             (nconc entities (list (make-instance 'entity :x x :y y :color  (blt:green) :char #\o))) (nconc entities (list (make-instance 'entity :x x :y y :color  (blt:yellow) :char #\T)))))))))
 ```

+Now we can find a random tile in a room and place an entity there!
+Let's actually use these tools in our `make-map` function: